There are certain laws regarding hedge cutting which you should be aware of to ensure there is no damage to active bird nests.

-We recommend cutting hedges and trees is avoided between March and August as this is the main breeding season for nesting birds, although some birds may nest outside this period.
+We recommend not cutting hedges and trees between March and August as this is the main breeding season for nesting birds, although some birds may nest outside this period.

 It is an offence under Section 1 of the Wildlife and Countryside Act of 1981 to intentionally take, damage or destroy the nest of any wild bird while it is in use or being built, or to intentionally kill, injure or take chicks or adults, or intentionally take or destroy any eggs.

-It will be an intentional act, for example, if you or your neighbour know there is an active nest in the hedge and still cut the hedge, damaging or destroying the nest in the process.
+It is an intentional act, for example, if you or your neighbour know there is an active nest in the hedge and still cut the hedge, damaging or destroying the nest or contents in the process.

 A joint responsibility

 Disagreements with neighbours often relate to the size and tidiness of the hedge and about cutting the hedge, particularly during the breeding season.

 A boundary hedge is usually the joint responsibility of both neighbours.
 Both must agree on major work, including removal, coppicing or laying.